 Mistake 6: Believing You Can't Get It Again

-Whether or not you've had COVID, you still need to wear a mask, social distance and wash your hands to avoid contracting and spreading the virus.
+Whether or not you've had COVID-19, if you haven't received your vaccine yet, you still need to wear a mask, social distance and wash your hands to avoid contracting and spreading the virus.

 Mistake 7: Relying on Temperature Checks